al8n/skl/README.md

   Please see explanation, design and implementation details [here](details/crash_safety.md).

-- Does `SkipMap` support batch insertion?
-Or how to implemenet atomic batch insertion?
+- Does `SkipMap` support batch update?
+Or how to implemenet atomic batch update?

   No, but yes!
-Atomic batch insertion is not directly supported because this crate is a low level crate, and atomic batch insertion is a higher level feature.
-However, this crate provides all the fundamental functionalities to implement atomic batch insertion, there is also an [example](examples/atomic_batch_insertion.rs).
+Atomic batch update is not directly supported because this crate is a low level crate, and atomic batch update is a higher level feature.
+However, this crate provides all the fundamental functionalities to implement atomic batch update, there is also an [example](examples/atomic_batch_update.rs).

 ## Tests